How the Oblique Drift Instability Alters Solar Wind Heating and Constrains the Distribution of Solar Wind Observations

-We further investigate a slice of constant proton anisotropy, denoted with a \emph{black rectangle} in Fig. \ref{fig:overview}, using \texttt{PLUME} to identify nine solutions: $\alpha$-cyclotron, Alfv\'en, fast magnetosonic, and slow magnetosonic waves---all four having both distinct forward and backward propagating solutions in the plasma frame due to symmetry breaking associated with the drifting components, and a entropy mode.
-In Fig.~\ref{fig:line_test} \emph{black dots} illustrate the \texttt{PLUMAGE} inferred MUM growth rate and \texttt{PLUME} the inferred emitted (absorbed) power solutions for both parallel AIC and oblique ODI, both of which are limits of the \Alfven dispersion surface.
+We further investigate a slice of constant proton anisotropy, denoted with a \emph{black rectangle} in Fig. \ref{fig:overview}, using \texttt{PLUME} to identify nine solutions: $\alpha$-cyclotron, Alfv\'en, fast magnetosonic, and slow magnetosonic waves---all four having both distinct forward and backward propagating solutions in the plasma frame due to velocity space symmetry breaking associated with the drifting components, and a non-propagating entropy mode.
+In Fig.~\ref{fig:line_test} \emph{black dots} illustrate the \texttt{PLUMAGE} inferred MUM growth rate and \texttt{PLUME} inferred emitted (absorbed) power solutions for both parallel AIC and oblique ODI, both of which originate from the same forward propagating \Alfven mode.
 For drifts lower than the \Alfven speed, we see the range of $\beta_{\parallel,p}$ values for which the plasma is stable, with lower- and higher-$\beta$ cases dominated by the oblique and parallel unstable modes, respectively.
 If the drift is increased to $\Delta v_\alpha/v_A = 1$, both modes can be active in the same interval, implying that the oblique waves can still extract energy from $\alpha$ component while the intensively growing parallel AIC mode is active, as will be demonstrated in nonlinear hybrid simulations.

 For a closer examination of the ODI, we show its emitted power as a function of $\Delta v_{\alpha} / v_A$.
-Crucially, the instability threshold for the ODI requires smaller $\alpha$-particle drifts to overcome the proton emission as $\beta$ decreases.
-Plasmas with $\beta < 1\%$ have a maximum stable value of $\Delta v_{\alpha} / v_A$ below 0.85, implying that this type of resonant instability will become active prior to any firehose-like instability where excess parallel pressure is the main free energy source \cite{Chen_2016_ApJ}.
-The mode properties and the maximum drifts are preserved for low $\alpha$-particle densities and only marginally vary with $n_\alpha/n_p$ (not shown).
+Crucially, the instability threshold for the ODI requires smaller $\alpha$-particle drifts to overcome the proton emission as $\beta_\parallel$ decreases.
+Plasmas with $\beta_\parallel < 1\%$ have a maximum stable value of $\Delta v_{\alpha} / v_A$ below 0.85, implying that this type of resonant instability will become active prior to any firehose-like instability where excess parallel pressure is the main free energy source \cite{Chen_2016_ApJ}.
+The mode properties and the maximum drifts are preserved for low $\alpha$-particle densities and only marginally vary with $n_\alpha/n_p$, while not varying with proton parameters (not shown).